ThijsIllimited/printing-tensioned-structures/README.md

 ## Tutorials

-The three Jupyter Notebook scripts serve as tutorials demonstrating how to use the code to generate **3D printed networks with programmable tension**.
+The four Jupyter Notebook scripts serve as tutorials demonstrating how to use the code to generate **3D printed networks with programmable tension**.

-Each notebook corresponds to one of the showcase cases from the publication:
+Each notebook corresponds to one of the showcases and the validation structure from this publication:
 [https://doi.org/10.48550/arXiv.2509.05855](link)